Shadereaver/InfinteFlight/Readme.txt

 To play whenever you see ">" type the action you want to do for the event and press [enter].
-Once you start type [quit] to stop playing, warning there are no saves.
+Once you are flying type [quit] to stop playing, warning there are no saves.

-The goal is to survive as long as possible.
+The goal is to survive as long as possible and find all the secrets.